bxparks/AceTimeClock/README.md

 }
 ```

-The class is used like this:
+The class is configured and used like this:

 ```C++
 ...